Z-Wave-Me/zwave-smarthome/README.md

 ## v1.7.1
 #### New features
+- Local Apps: Possibility to filter by Updated apps.
 - RSS news: Added buttons READ MORE and READ.
 - Rooms: In the header are sensors values updated.
 - Improvements of the mobile view.